ibm-cloud-docs/app-configuration/ac-environments.md

 # Environments
 {: #ac-environments}

 Environments in {{site.data.keyword.appconfig_short}} represents your application environments.
 Typical environments could be dev, staging, production and so on.
 Environments allow to manage your feature flags and properties to various deployments from development to production.
-Crete your environments based on your development requirements.
+Create your environments based on your development requirements.
 {:shortdesc}

 When you create an {{site.data.keyword.appconfig_short}} instance, an environment is created in the name `dev` by default.